Your personal health detective

 Scope of Practice

-Naturopathy in Texas
+Naturopathy in Pre-Licensed States

 Because there is much misinformation regarding naturopathic medicine and the training of practitioners of natural medicine, please allow the following clarification: